RetiefLouw/flutter_speech/flutter_examples/speech_recognition/README.md

 # Speech recognition

-This is an application showinghow to perform non-realtime speech recognition on-device using a Whisper model.
+This is an application showing how to perform non-realtime speech recognition on-device using a Whisper model.

 ## Getting started